ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/containers.md

 There are many different container standards available today.
 Some of them are as follows.

-**Container** - The most common standard, made Linux containers usable by the masses.
+**Docker** - The most common standard, made Linux containers usable by the masses.

+**Podman** - Podman is a rising star in a new container landscape.

 **Rocket (rkt)** - An emerging container standard from CoreOS, the company that developed etcd.